izotikov/editor-js-tg-spoiler/Readme.md

 Right now it highlights spoilered text with black background (at Telegram it's looks like default Telegram spoiler).

-If you want to add custom background, just override class `.tg-spoiler` anywhere in your code with `!important` keyword.
+If you want to add custom background, just override class `.tg-spoiler` anywhere in your code with `!important` keyword for `background-color`.

 I recommend to add spoiler the same color as your text, to create an illusion of hiding.